Are thinking of redecorating or creating an artistic masterpiece of your own? Paint is one…

 Your safety is our topmost priority so that we will highlight first about your protective measures.
-Some paints are pretty toxic, so you won’t have just to clean only but also have to protect your clothes and skin.
+Some paints are pretty toxic, so you won’t have just to clean only but also have to protect your clothes and skin (if you get some paint on your skin, follow our guide to get it off here).
 Besides that, you should always be careful about your eyes, and for that, you should wear a face mask because paint can seriously irritate them or, in some cases, even cause permanent vision loss.
 Your health is big paramount, so whatever you do, never risk cleaning your paint sprayer unless you have all the right tools.

 Always Have Your Instruction Manual At Hand